 We can only base the information we send you about annual allowance on your Local Government Pension Scheme (LGPS) pension with ourselves.
 If you have other pension arrangements you may wish to seek independent financial advice.

-For more information about annual allowance, please go to the national LGPS members website where a quick check calculator is available.
+For more information about annual allowance, you can read the 'Annual allowance factsheet' attached to this page.
+You can also visit the national LGPS members website where a quick check calculator is available.

 The lifetime allowance is the total amount that you can build up from all your pension savings in your lifetime without incurring a tax charge.